-For adults, the response rate calculation classifies all selected households into the following four groups.
+For adults, the response rate calculation classifies all selected households into the following four groups:

-- 1. Ineligibles (such as vacant sections, vacant dwellings and non-residential dwellings). - 2.
-Eligible responding (interview conducted; respondent confirmed to be eligible for the survey). - 3.
-Eligible non-responding (interview not conducted but enough information collected to indicate that the household did contain an eligible adult; almost all refusals were in this category).

-4. Unknown eligibility (such as non-contacts and refusals who provided insufficient information to determine eligibility).
+- 1. ineligible (such as vacant sections, vacant dwellings and non-residential dwellings) - 2. eligible responding (interview conducted; respondent confirmed to be eligible for the survey) - eligible non-responding (interview not conducted but enough information collected to indicate that the household did contain an eligible adult; almost all refusals were in this category) - 4. unknown eligibility (such as non-contacts and refusals who provided insufficient information to determine eligibility).